-FortiVoice Gateways require DNS servers for features such as reverse DNS lookups.
+FortiVoice Gateway units require Domain Name System (DNS) servers for features such as reverse DNS lookups.
 Your ISP may supply IP addresses of DNS servers, or you may want to use the IP addresses of your own DNS servers.

 For improved FortiVoice Gateway performance, use DNS servers on your local network.